cs1302uga/cs1302-styleguide/README.md

 documentation to make things easier for programmers who wish to use the code.

 **Instructor Note:**
-Well documented code is just as important as correctly working code.
+Well-documented code is just as important as correctly working code.

 ### ModifierOrder

-When using modifier keywords, you should ensure that their order conforms to the suggestions in the Java Language specification, sections [8.1.1, 8.3.1, 8.4.4](https://docs.oracle.com/javase/specs/jls/se8/html/jls-8.html), and [9.4](https://docs.oracle.com/javase/specs/jls/se8/html/jls-9.html).
+When using modifier keywords, you should ensure that their order conforms to the suggestions in the Java Language Specification, sections [8.1.1, 8.3.1, 8.4.4](https://docs.oracle.com/javase/specs/jls/se8/html/jls-8.html), and [9.4](https://docs.oracle.com/javase/specs/jls/se8/html/jls-9.html).